masonmedia-projects/oakwood-guitar-school/src/markdown-pages/why_OGS?.md

 Children and adults of all levels and abilities are welcome!
 Students younger than 8 years might not be ready for learning guitar yet.
 It is best for us to meet your child in order to make a decision.
 Regardless of age, your first lesson is a no-cost, risk free trial.

 ---
-#### **Here are some more reasons why Oakwood Guitar School is a great place to learn:**
+## **Live Music**
 ---

-- Highly qualified teachers - our teachers have each taught thousands of lessons to students of all abilities.
-They are university-educated with Bachelors of Music Degrees from leading Canadian universities.
-Furthermore they are active musicians who can often be seen and heard performing around Toronto - and the country - in a variety of musical groups and settings.
-* Performance and recording opportunities - at the end of each semester (September-December or January-June) we offer recordings and recitals, depending on interest, as an opportunity for our students to show off their new skills to friends, family - and themselves!
-- We teach certified programs from the Registry of Guitar Tutors and Conservatory Canada upon request.
-- All learning materials are conveniently provided through Oakwood Guitar School.

----
-#### **Live Music**
----

 The instructors at **Oakwood Guitar School** are also active musicians who play regularly with a vide variety of groups, spanning a wide variety of styles.
 We provide music for private parties, weddings, and corporate events.
 Please contact us for further information.

+---
+### **More reasons why Oakwood Guitar School is a great place to learn**
+---

+- **Highly qualified teachers** • our teachers have each taught thousands of lessons to students of all abilities.
+They are university educated with Bachelor of Music Degrees from leading Canadian universities.
+Furthermore they are active musicians who can often be seen and heard performing around Toronto - and the country - in a variety of musical groups and settings.
+- **Performance and recording opportunities** • at the end of each semester (September-December or January-June) we offer recordings and recitals, depending on interest, as an opportunity for our students to show off their new skills to friends, family - and themselves!
+- **Recognized programming** • We teach certified programs from the Registry of Guitar Tutors and Conservatory Canada upon request.
+- **Materials** • All learning materials are conveniently provided through Oakwood Guitar School.